ddeveloper72/milestone-3-project/README.md

 3. Bugs & Debugging:
     - Development Testing:
-      * The during developent the media responsiveness of the game was tested using Chrome dev tools to simulate different small and large screen devices.
+      * During developent, media responsiveness of the game was tested using Chrome dev tools to simulate different small and large screen devices.
       * I later shared my game with family and friends on WhatsApp so that they could follow the Heroku link to the game app and see the game on their mobile handsets.
-In this way, I fould that I ahd to limit the sizes of my riddle images as well as title page images.
+In this way, I fould that I had to limit the sizes of my riddle images as well as title page images.
       * I found response issues when viewing the game when switiching between portrate and landscape modes in my development environment.
 I was able to correct these by adding in media queries to my css file.
       * When testing the game in multiplayer mode-  I created several player logins by running different browsers simultaineously.
 The browsers that I used were:

-            * Chrome
+        1. Chrome
-            * Firefox
+        2. Firefox
-            * Opra Browser
+        3. Opra Browser
-            * Internet Explorer
+        4. Internet Explorer
-            * Edge
+        5. Edge

     - Debugging Strategy:
       I thought that the best way to test this game was to run a beta test by putting the game on Heroku and then letting everyone in my college play it.
 While doing so, I asked for feedback on the game.
 This is the feedback I got: